guyzmuch/personal_dot_and_config_files/README.md

 # personal_dot_and_config_files
-list of my custom dotfile and configuration
+list of my custom dotfiles and configurations

-## git configuration (.gitconfig)
+## Git configuration (.gitconfig)
 Set up the user info and my aliases for git

 ### Set up